 Generic Name: doxorubicin liposomal

-Note: This page contains information about the side effects of doxorubicin liposomal.
-Some of the dosage forms included on this document may not apply to the brand name Lipodox.
+Note: This document contains side effect information about doxorubicin liposomal.
+Some of the dosage forms listed on this page may not apply to the brand name Lipodox.

 Common side effects of Lipodox include: severe anemia, severe erythrodysesthesia syndrome, nausea, vomiting, diarrhea, stomatitis, erythrodysesthesia syndrome, alopecia, anemia, asthenia, bone marrow depression, neutropenia, thrombocytopenia, and anorexia.
 Other side effects include: asthma, syncope, severe neutropenia, back pain, chest pain, dyspnea, facial edema, fever, headache, hypotension, pruritus, skin rash, tachycardia, pharyngitis, and chills.
 See below for a comprehensive list of adverse effects.